 Indonesia Gayo Blue Mountain KSU MaharaCooperative Coffee

-This coffee has a sweet, slightly fruity to complex acidity, a medium to heavy body and flavors of apricot, and dark chocolate.
+This coffee has a lively, complex acidity, a medium to heavy body and flavors of herbs and dark chocolate.